 La Matapédia: Raspberries, chocolate, honey, seafood and beer

 In Val-Brillant, you can pick your own berries at the Vallée de la Framboise economuseum raspberry farm.
 You can also buy raspberry wines, mistelles, liqueurs, spreads, jellies, butters, pies and homemade slushies on site.

 In Amqui, Auberge Beauséjour sells chocolates, gelato and artisanal crushed-ice drinks, as well as local products from Gaspésie and Québec.
 Chocolaterie BelJade offers a variety of chocolates made on site as well as an ice cream bar.
 The Marché public matapédien is active every Thursday in summer to offer you a wide choice of fresh and tasty local products.
+La Fille du Pêcheur, fish market, awaits you with a selection of fresh fish and seafood.
 Stock up on craft beers from La Captive microbrewery (Amqui).

 La Vallée de la Framboise.
 Photo: Geneviève Gagné

 As you can see, there are many gourmet shops throughout the region of Gaspésie!
 Pack a cooler and a large blanket, then find a beach to enjoy a picnic!